 ISO 17025 and ISO 9001 are both intended for QMS.
 But what sets them apart is the scope and the requirements.
 The requirements for ISO 17025 are specific to testing and calibration laboratories only.
 Meanwhile, ISO 9001 applies to organizations in all industries.

 Across industries, it’s highly encouraged to create a QMS that best fits the needs of an organization.
 This is to help improve the quality and efficiency of laboratory safety practices, processes, and systems.
+It goes hand in hand with ISO 15189:2012, the ISO standard for medical-specific laboratories.

 The standard’s current version which is the ISO 17025:2017 is key to establishing guidelines and protocols that are aligned with Good Laboratory Practices (GLP).
 Ultimately, maintaining compliance with ISO 17025 standards can lead to creating replicable testing and calibration processes, thus eliminating the need for retesting.